Fantastic Beasts: The Crimes of Grindelwald: Marketing

 Exactly one year before the release of the film, on 16 November 2017, the title was revealed to be Fantastic Beasts: The Crimes of Grindelwald, and along with the announcement an ensemble photo depicting the cast of the film was also released.
 A teaser trailer and teaser poster depicting Newt and Dumbledore were released on 13 March 2018, after an announcement from Warner Bros.
 Pictures with the #WandsReady hashtag was released the previous day.
 The first official trailer for the film first premiered on 21 July 2018 during Warner Bros.'
 Hall H panel at the 2018 International Comic-Con in San Diego.
 In addition, Johnny Depp made a surprise appearance as Gellert Grindelwald in full costume.

 The promotional tour for the film officially started on 24 September 2018, with an appearance by writer J.K.
 Rowling and several cast members on the Today Show Plaza, as it was announced that another trailer would be released the following day; nine individual character posters featuring Newt, Tina, Jacob, Queenie, Credence, Theseus, Leta, Grindewald and Dumbledore were also released that day.
 The final trailer for the film was officially released on 25 September 2018, along with a tenth individual poster featuring Nagini.
 The official poster for the film, along with five posters depicting characters pair-ups and their relationships, were released on 9 October 2018, while a final theatrical poster was unveiled on 2 November 2018.

 Tie-in literature

 As with the previous Fantastic Beasts film, the film's script was published in book form on 16 November 2018 as Fantastic Beasts: The Crimes of Grindelwald - The Original Screenplay, written by J. K. Rowling.

 Release

 Theatrical

 Fantastic Beasts: The Crimes of Grindelwald had its world premiere at the UGC Ciné Cité Bercy in Paris on 8 November 2018.
 It was released worldwide by Warner Bros.
-Pictures on 16 November 2018 in IMAX 3D, RealD 3D, Dolby Cinema, IMAX, 4DX, and ScreenX.
+Pictures on 16 November 2018.